 Making of Charlie and the Chocolate Factory

-Willy Wonka and the Chocolate Factory is an all-time classic for a reason.
-Tim Burton had the thankless task of directing the 2005 remake, and to his credit, there’s a lot of interesting choices he made.
+Willy Wonka and the Chocolate Factory is a cult classic for a reason.
+Tim Burton had the thankless task of directing the 2005 remake, and to his credit, there are a lot of interesting choices he made.
 He fleshes out Charlie’s family and gives Wonka himself a sympathetic backstory.

 But what it gets wrong completely shoots the film in the foot.
 Namely, Johnny Depp’s bizarre performance.
 Still, you have to commend him somewhat for fully committing to his strange new vision.